7 Great Things To Do in Jaffna, Sri Lanka 7 Great Things To Do in Jaffna, Sri Lanka

 1. Visit the Local Market

-To start your Jaffna experience, blend yourself into local life at the market.
+We started our Jaffna experience by immersing ourselves in local life at the market.
 We found everyone to be so positively surprised to see our faces; from the moment we began talking with vendors, they instantly opened up.
 Buy some fruit and start a conversation with these lovely people.
+Here’s the location.

 Sri Lanka ebook